Music Braille

 4. Good teaching, learning and promotional materials are needed.

 As outlined in our video presentations, we concentrated on making strategic improvements for both short- and long-term benefits for the music braille sector.
-Project activities and outcomes included:
+Project activities and outcomes from this first phase of the project include:

 1. Published a ‘State of the Sector‘ report: